then found a note that the reason it was draft

 Model-View-ViewModel pattern for building WPF apps:

 .
-Model/View/ViewModel is a variation of MVC
+Model/View/ViewModel is a variation of MVC[. we're done with JohnGossman's

 that is tailored for modern UI development platforms